docqai/docq/README.md

 ## Licenses

-Distributed under multiple licenses:
+The code in the repo is distributed under the licenses below.
+If a file has a specific license and copyright notice displayed then that wins.

-- AGPLv3 See [`LICENSE`](https://github.com/docqai/docq/blob/main/LICENSE) for more information.
+- AGPLv3.
+See [`LICENSE`](./LICENSE.AGPL3) and [`NOTICE`](./NOTICE.AGPL3)  for more information.
-- Commercial licenses available
+- Commercial licenses available via [Docq.AI](https://docq.ai)

-Copyright (C) 2023-2024 FABR Ltd t/a [Docq.AI](https://docq.ai)
+- Copyright (C) 2023-2024 FABR Ltd t/a [Docq.AI](https://docq.ai).

+Made :heart: London.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->